A Data-Guided Coalescence Model for Light Nuclei and Hypernuclei Production in Relativistic Heavy-Ion Collisions at $\sqrt{s_{\rm{NN}}} = 3$--200 GeV: Results

 The above predictions are for mid-rapidity.
 The STAR Collaboration has reported ${}^{3}_{\Lambda}\mathrm{H}$ yields in $0$--$10\%$ Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}=3~\mathrm{GeV}$ in two rapidity intervals, $(-0.25,0)$ and $(-0.5,-0.25)$~\cite{STAR:2021orx}.
 A branching ratio of $25\%$ for the decay ${}^{3}_{\Lambda}\mathrm{H}\rightarrow {}^{3}\mathrm{He}+\pi^{-}$ is assumed in the data.
 By repeating our procedure in these two rapidity bins, i.e. using the deuteron, proton, and $\Lambda$ spectra in these rapidity bins, we obtain predictions for the ${}^{3}_{\Lambda}\mathrm{H}$ yield, which are compared with the data in Fig.~\ref{fig:h3l_spectra_3gev_y4}.
 The uncertainty associated with the source size, which is of the order $10\%$, is not shown.

-Overall, we find that the calculations based on the Congleton (b) and (c) wave functions are in good agreement with the data, while the Congleton (a) results tend to lie slightly above the measurements and the Gaussian wave function systematically underpredicts them.
-These comparisons may indicate that the Gaussian wave function is too broad, corresponding to a suppressed probability at $r_{\Lambda d}<3~\mathrm{fm}$, where 3 fm is the estimated source radius in $0$--$10\%$ Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}=3~\mathrm{GeV}$.
+Overall, we find that the calculations based on the Congleton (b) and (c) wave functions are in good agreement with the data, while the Congleton (a) results tend to lie slightly above the measurements and the Gaussian wave function results tend to lie slightly below them.
+These comparisons may indicate that the Gaussian wave function is too broad, corresponding to a suppressed probability at $r_{d\Lambda}<3~\mathrm{fm}$, where 3 fm is the estimated source radius in $0$--$10\%$ Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}=3~\mathrm{GeV}$.
 However, more precise data will be required to establish this conclusively.

+We have also repeated the calculations using a set of more compact wave functions with $\langle r_{d\Lambda} \rangle=9.1\,\mathrm{fm}$ (see Appendix~\ref{sec:appendix_2} for details), obtained by modifying the parameters $b_{\Lambda}$ and $\alpha_{\Lambda}$ for the Gaussian and Congleton wave functions, respectively.
+This results in an increase of the predicted yields by approximately $15$--$40\%$ for all wave functions.
+The enhancement arises because reducing $\langle r_{d\Lambda} \rangle$ shifts the wave-function probability toward smaller separations, thereby increasing its overlap with the nucleon emission source at $\sqrt{s_{\mathrm{NN}}}=3~\mathrm{GeV}$.